bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/01-Activities/02-jQuery-Sandwich-Click/README.md

 # jQuery Sandwich Click

+In this activity, you will build an interactive application that tracks state and handles events.

 ## Instructions

-* Add in the missing code such that clicking any of the sandwiches causes…

-  1. An alert message to popup saying something snarky about the sandwich type.
+* From scratch, create a simple jQuery application with the following functionality:

+    * Renders three buttons, each referencing a different type of sandwich.

+    * When a button is clicked, a first alert displays a witty statement about the specific sandwich.

-  2. A second alert message that displays to the user how many of that specific sandwich they've eaten.
+    * When the first alert is resolved, a second alert message displays the number of that specific sandwich the user has eaten.

 ## Hint(s)

-You will need counter variables.
+You will need to use global variables to track state.

 ## BONUS

-Add an image for each click event.
+Render an image for each click event.